 3. Music City

 It is quite obvious how Nashville got its well-deserved nickname of Music City.
-But for those unfamiliar, here is the long-story-short.
+But for those unfamiliar, here is the long story short of what makes Nashville special for music lovers.
 The moniker is said to have been derived from the late 1800s during the rise of Fisk Jubilee Singers from Fisk University.
-The a capella group was established in 1871 and went on tour to raise funds for the slaves after the end of the Civil War.
+The acapella group was established in 1871 and went on tour to raise funds for the slaves after the end of the Civil War.
 This is the first recorded source of the famous nickname, although, of course, with Nashville being the center of many genres of music (most notably country music), the rest of the States just dubbed the city as such.

 You might be interested in these Airbnbs!